mattbellis/Siena-College-CSIS-200/lectures/EXERCISE_github_2_collaboration.md

 Babbage will then edit the README.md through the web interface to give some description of the project.

+Both Ada and Babbage will clone the repository so that they have a local version on their laptop.

 # The project

+You will be writing code to read in grades from a text file and generate some simple statistics.
+You will use a common Jupyter notebook to run the code, but *each of you will write separate functions to do the actual computation*.

+## Get the starter files.

+Babbage will download [this Jupyter notebook](https://github.com/mattbellis/Siena-College-CSIS-200/blob/master/lectures/EXERCISE_github_collaboration_notebook_COMPLETED.ipynb) and add/commit/push it to the repo.

+Ada will download [this data file of grades](https://github.com/mattbellis/Siena-College-CSIS-200/blob/master/lectures/grades1.csv) and add/commit/push it to the repo.

+Both Babbage and Ada should pull the updates to their laptops and open the notebook.

+## Write the functions

+You will see the following lines in the notebook.

+          from adas_code import read_data
+          from babbages_code import statistics

+Each of you will use ***IDLE*** and create a file called either **adas_code.py** or **babbages_code.py** and in those file, put one function called *read_data* and *statistics*, respectively.
+You can figure out what these functions do from the Notebook description.